-11.1.
-We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care.
+- 11.1.
+We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 11.2.

-- 11.2.
 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 11.3.
-We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the ESSCP.
+We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the East Sussex Safeguarding Children Partnership (ESSCP).
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embedding recommendations into practice and completing required actions within agreed timescales.

-12. Contractors, service and activity providers, and alternative provision providers
+12. Contractors, service and activity providers, alternative provision providers

 - 12.1.
 We will ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
 We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2.
-We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2023.
+We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in

+- Child Protection and Safeguarding Policy and Procedure - Education: September 2024.
 If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 12.3.
 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4.
-When the school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision are completed.
+When the school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for completing quality assurance visits of the provision to ensure the placement meets the pupil's needs.
 The school will obtain written confirmation that the alternative provider has completed appropriate safeguarding checks on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of our own staff.
 We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
 In respect of us continuing to be responsible for the safeguarding of pupils we will ensure that agreements and protocols with the alternative provision provider for the sharing of information, such as daily attendance or emerging concerns, are established and adhered to.